-You can focus only on the positive, to give you some motivation and to show to yourself that your life is not that bad.
-You can take a more realistic approach by writing the positive and the negative emotions you had throughout the day, how you react to them and how to fix what you want to fix.
+You can focus on your positive feelings to give you some motivation and to show to yourself that your life has awesome moments.
+You can take a more realistic approach by writing the positive and the negative emotions you had throughout the day, how you reacted to them, and even some ideas to improve your life.

-Don’t forget that we have tendency to see the negative more than the positive.
-You should make an extra effort to be as honest as possible about the state of mind you had during the last day, week or month, depending on the frequency of your writing.
+Don’t forget that we’ve tendency to see the negative more than the positive.
+You should make an extra effort to be as honest as possible about the state of mind you had during the last days, the last weeks, or the last months, depending on the frequency of your writing.

 A Journal About Your Job

-You can write in your journal the successes you had at work, even if it was “only” a bug fix or a good advice given to a happier colleague.
-These little things add up overtime and help the company you work for to move forward.
+You can also write in your journal the successes you had at work, even if it was “only” a bug fix or a good advice given to a nice colleague.
+These little things add up overtime and help the company you work with to move forward.
 You should be proud of every little victories you had.

-Writing the mental process you went through to solve a particular problem can be valuable as well.
+Writing the mental process you went through to solve a particular problem can be also valuable.
 It can be useful if you stumble later into a similar problem.
 It comes back to increase your control on your life.
-After all, knowing that you have a whole reference of the solution you found can bring you more control and less stress.
+After all, knowing that you have your own personal bag of solutions is reassuring.

 A Journal About Your Decision Process

-It can be very useful to know why you took this or that decision at a precise point in time, to understand where you are today and why.
+It can be also useful to know why you took X or Y decision at a precise point in time, to understand where you are today, and why.

-Writing this kind of journal is even more valuable for decisions which will be impactful on a long term.
-You can trace the progression of that impact, see if what you intended really happened, and the unexpected popping up along the way.
+Writing this kind of journal is even more valuable for the important decisions which have an impact on the long term.
+You can track the progression of that impact, see if what you wanted really happened, and the unexpected problems popping up along the way.

 To summarize what we learned together:

-- Social support might be the most important and effective way to manage and lower your stress.
-Don’t hesitate to speak about your moods, your feelings, your doubts.
+- Social support is the most important and effective way to manage and lower our stress.
+Don’t hesitate to speak about your feelings and your doubts.

-- Having an impression of control in our life and in our work can lower the feelings of unknown, which are sources of stress.
+- Having an impression of control in our lives (at work and outside) can lower this dreadful feeling of unknown.

-- Predictability at work and in your personal life can have a positive effect on your stress level.
-It means being as consistent as you can, trying to build the habits which will help you to go where you want to go.
+- Predictability at work and our your personal lives can have a positive effect on our stress level.
+It means being as consistent as we can and trying to build the habits helping us to chase our higher purposes.